seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

   frag_colour = vec4((vert_position.x + 1.) / 2., 0., 0., 1.);
 }
 ```
+_Note:_ GLSL (the shader language) allows the specification of _precision_ for floating-point values, including all `vec` and `mat` types.
+Some versions of GLSL (at least GLSL ES) _require_ variable precisions to be specified in all declarations and parameter lists (I have omitted these for brevity in my examples.)
+Valid precision values are `lowp`, `mediump` and `highp`.
+In general `mediump` is what you want, although for colours you can use `lowp` without any problems.

 #### The Fragment Shader
 The fragment shader captures all the logic required to determine the colour of a fragment.
 This might be as simple as just returning a uniform RGBA value or might involve complex 3D shading calculations incorporating a number of light sources and shadow maps.
 I will explore the 3D stuff in a later article.